Redundance2

 Device 2 faulty

-A reassessment and re-determination with low priority can be triggered in each case as follows:
+A re-evaluation and -determination with low priority can be triggered as follows each time:

-xConOperatingHours = TRUE and / or rising edge at the input xUpdate
+xConOperatingHours = TRUE and/or rising edge at input xUpdate

 xConOperatingHours